Susceptibilis: the land of complete susceptibility

 R0 not as simple as it seems

-In real life, estimating R0 isn’t as easy as shown in a textbook or classroom.
+In real life, estimating R0 isn’t as easy as shown in a textbook or classroom with a hypothetical case.
 Infectious disease modelling has to take into account a number of factors.
 In any population, there are births and deaths.
 People migrate and different diseases come and go.
 Seasons change and so do people’s behaviours.
 For some diseases, people are contagious before they even know they have the disease.
 So models can only provide good estimates and although there is some degree of uncertainty, they are really important for making informed decisions.

 The story I’ve presented here is an extremely simple snippet.
 There is much more to a disease outbreak than just knowing the basic reproduction number and who the index case is.
 If you’d like to delve deeper, here are some places you could start: